saeed-sufi/md/linux_commands.md

 * You can search for packages usign `apt`: `apt search node`.
 And `apt show node` to see all the info available for the package.

 * Run `.sh` scripts using one of these 3 methods: `source script.sh`, `. script.sh` or `bash script.sh`.
 It's interesting to note that bash uses a separate sub-process to run the script whereas the other methods use the same process.

+* Bash figures out where all of the programs are by looking at the `PATH` variable.

+* You can have your own folder of shell programs added to `PATH` so that you can run them like any other program.
+To do so, add to `.zshrc` this line: `export PATH~/my_bin:$PATH`.